-We always keep plenty of the above low carb flour substitues on hand for our keto cooking.
+We always keep plenty of the above low carb flour substitutes on hand for our keto cooking.
 Be sure to store all of your low-carb flours as per the directions on the packing in airtight containers, making not of the used by date.

-Coconut flour is an ideal low carb flour substitute for cakes, brownies and muffin recipes that you want to have a moist consistency.`
+Coconut flour is an ideal low carb flour substitute for cakes, brownies, and muffin recipes when you want to have a moist consistency.`

-Coconut flour itself isn’t moist; it tends to draw in moisture from other ingredients taking on that consistency from things such as eggs and water.
+Coconut flour itself isn’t moist; it draws in moisture in from other ingredients then taking on the consistency from things such as eggs and water.

 Coconut Flour Nutrition